 My chapter on planned adaptation in Decision Making Under Deep Uncertainty presents a generalized model for evaluating ad hoc and systemic planned adaptation in the regulation of complex engineering systems.
 In collaboration with Dr. I. Brass, our article in Regulation & Governance presents a planned adaptive regulatory framework for IoT security regulation and standards.
 My article in the Journal of Cyber Policy (featured in a panel at Chatham House in December 2019) comparatively evaluates consolidation in digital platforms, highlighting how governance and accountability strategies employed by communities in the Internet’s infrastructure preclude the predatory practices typically associated with platform consolidation.
 In an article currently under review with International Organization (included as a writing sample in this application), I make empirical and theory contributions to the Internet governance and epistemic communities literature.
 I explain how institutions coordinating the Internet’s infrastructure, in the absence of state regulation, developed the rules and accrued epistemic authority.
 My characterization of epistemic authority is a novel theoretical contribution, and I use it to offer prescriptions on how to more effectively integrate these authorities into the broader global governance system.
 I believe my core research interests are exceptionally aligned with STEaPP’s mission to mobilise deep expertise in complex engineering systems and policy to solve wicked global policy problems.

 To coordinate across recently funded research projects, I set up the Internet Infrastructure and Policy Research Group (IIPRG) in the Department of International Affairs, where I supervise four masters-level student researchers.
-My IIPRG projects include
+My IIPRG projects include:

-the politics and governance of submarine cables critical to Internet communication;
+the politics and governance of submarine cables critical to Internet communications;

 mix-methods modeling of the relationship between types of autocracy and Internet shutdowns, with technology transfers as an intervening variable;